List of BDO ranked tournaments

-The British Darts Organisation organised many darts tournaments each year including Major titles such as the Lakeside World Professional Championship and the Winmau World Masters until its demise in September 2020.
+The British Darts Organisation (BDO) organised many darts tournaments each year including Major titles such as the Lakeside World Professional Championship and the Winmau World Masters until its demise in September 2020.
 The Tournaments listed below were recognised BDO ranking events for the BDO Invitational Table point allocation system that determined players qualification for its Major tournament finals.
 The BDO's own tournaments are in bold.

 Tournament levels and points allocation

 The BDO Invitational Table relates only to registered playing members of the BDO, who comply with BDO and World Darts Federation (WDF) eligibility rules including terms and conditions of the 1997 Tomlin Order.
 The BDO awards points depending on player's performances within each of its events.
 Twenty-seven points are awarded to the champion of each its three Major Events – The Lakeside World Professional Championship, The Bavaria World Darts Trophy and the Winmau World Masters.
 Lower points are awarded for each round of the tournament reached.
 Other events are placed into Category A+, A, B, C and D based on the prize-pool and number of payouts, with points for placings slowly decreasing.
 Only the best 12 placings are added for the players ranking that define seedings and qualification for events it stages.
 The BDO Invitational rankings sees the points wiped after the seedings for the World Championship are decided from the following 94 tournaments: